sdiehl/kaleidoscope/tutorial.md

               Combinators
 -----------   ------------
 ``<|>``       The choice operator tries to parse the first argument before proceeding to the second.
-Can be chained sequentially to a generate a sequence of options.
+Can be chained sequentially to generate a sequence of options.
 ``many``      Consumes an arbitrary number of patterns matching the given pattern and returns them as a list.
 ``many1``     Like many but requires at least one match.
-``optional``  Optionally parses a given pattern returning it's value as a Maybe.
+``optional``  Optionally parses a given pattern returning its value as a Maybe.
 ``try``       Backtracking operator will let us parse ambiguous matching expressions and restart with a different pattern.

 The Lexer